lextoumbourou/reddit-stealer/README.markdown

 Reddit Stealer
 =============

-Download every video in Subreddits and convert to audio.
+A small script to download all recent videos in Subreddits and convert to audio.

 Options
 -----